tfgg/yournextmep/_candidates/eu2014/conservative/julie-girling.md

 person: julie-girling
 region: south-west
 party: conservative
-title: South West - Conservative Party - Julie Girling
+title: Julie Girling is running for MEP in South West for the Conservative Party
 incumbent: true
 ---